mmaher22/iCV-SBR/Source Codes/VSKNN_Python/README.md

 ## Results

-- All the results for SRGNN can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/VSKNN.pdf).
+- All the results for VSKNN can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/VSKNN.pdf).